 ALL ARE WELCOME!

 Silence is not an option.
 MCC stands in solidarity with the courageous leaders - Black, Indigenous, and People of Color - who are leading the transformation of our society to a more just nation free from racism and oppression.
-For all we've done at MCC to advance justice, equity, diversity, and inclusion (JEDI)in our organization, we also acknowledge we have been complacent about confronting systemic racism.
+For all we've done at MCC to advance justice, equity, diversity, and inclusion (JEDI) in our organization, we also acknowledge we have been complacent about confronting systemic racism.
 MCC pledges to listen and learn from BIPOC leaders, acknowledge and confront our biases, reform our systems and practices, engage our partners in creating welcoming and empowering experiences in the outdoors for all young people, and to working with intention to create an institution with opportunity, service and justice for all.

-Actions we are taking to address racism and oppression include a commitment to educating our staff and board members with JEDI initiatives to discuss recent events and continue our learning, establishment of a staff JEDI committee, development of a board JEDI committee, and our continued funding for a Justice, Equity and Inclusion fund to help provide financial assistance for relocation costs and gears for members interested in joining MCC.
+Actions we are taking to address racism and oppression include a commitment to educating our staff and board members with JEDI initiatives to discuss recent events and continue our learning, establishment of a staff JEDI committee, development of a board JEDI committee, and our continued funding for a Diversity, Equity and Inclusion fund to help provide financial assistance for relocation costs and gear for members interested in joining MCC.

 Below is our commitment to Diversity, Equity, Inclusion and Justice - a core principle in our employee handbook.

 MCC'S COMMITMENT TO DIVERSITY, EQUITY, INCLUSION AND JUSTICE